aio-libs/aiohttp/docs/client.rst

 .. note::

    Don't create a session per request.
-Most likely you need a session per application which perfoms all requests altogether.
+Most likely you need a session per application which performs all requests altogether.

    A session contains a connection pool inside, connection reusage and keep-alives (both are on by default) may speed up total performance.